matplotlib/matplotlib/doc/api/api_changes.rst

   - mstream -> `from matplotlib import stream as mstream`
   - mtable -> `from matplotlib import table as mtable`

-* To accomodate adding asymetric margins, additional optional arguements were added to `axes.set_ymargins`, `axes.set_xmargins`, and `axes3D.set_zmargins` and the return values of `axes.margins()` and `axes3D.margins()` were changed.
+* To accommodate adding asymmetric margins, additional optional arguments were added to `axes.set_ymargins`, `axes.set_xmargins`, and `axes3D.set_zmargins` and the return values of `axes.margins()` and `axes3D.margins()` were changed.